kikuomax/tweetscape-streams/docs/processing-queue.md

 # Processing queue

-## Scenario: Processing an arbitary set of accounts
+## Scenario: Processing an arbitary set of Twitter accounts

 1. A person (`seeder`) wants to process tweets from an arbitrary set of Twitter `accounts`.
 2. The `seeder` asks `Indexer` to process the `accounts`.